cmillion/gPhoton/docs/UserGuide.md

 You will be able to run `gFind`, `gAperture`, `gMap`, and `gPipeline` as scripts directly from your terminal as well as `import gPhoton` from within a Python interactive session.
 The examples in this guide assume that gPhoton was installed using _pip_.

+**Note:** In v1.28.2, the `future` package is (incorrectly) not specified by the installation script.
+This might manifest as an error referring to a package called `builtins` (which is in `future`).
+If you get this error, try installing the dependency manually with `pip install future`.
+This issue will be fixed in v1.28.3, which is being staged as of this writing (2/1/17). -Mgt.

 ####Manual Package Management (advanced users)
 Advanced users and developers will want more control over their installation and direct access to the source code and git repository.
 Importantly, this method will not give you access to the command line scripts unless you add them manually to your /usr/bin (or equivalent) directory, or install via the `setup.py` file in the repo, via `python setup.py install`, or if you don't have root access to the default install directory, via `python setup.py install --user`.